harelmarin/Bookboxdd/README.md

 # Google Books Application

 Application built with React for the frontend and Node.js with Express and MySQL for the backend.
-This project is intended as a practice exercise to demonstrate basic API utilisations with Database and Sign in with FireBase
+This project is intended as a practice exercise to demonstrate basic API utilisation with Database to add in wishlist the book you want to read (Sign up with firebase)
 ---

 ## Table of Contents